Setup

 Error: Cannot find module './build/Release/image.node'

 The native image functions haven't been built.
-Run pnpm run build
+Run pnpm build

 to build them.